mrgambal/ase/README.md

 ###2.
 First steps###

-Minimal pre-configuration set is some html-container (div, p, span... whatever) and at least 3 slides (tag-independent too) inside it.
+Minimal pre-configuration set is some html-container (div, p, span... whatever) and at least 1 slide (tag-independent too) inside it.
 If your container has class `js-slider-container` and slides have class `js-slider-item` easiest case to initialize ASE looks like this:

 ```js